cseid2001/ssh-honeypot-project/README.md

 ### **Wazuh Stack**

-The detection and monitoring system is deployed using the **Wazuh All-in-One Docker installer**, which sets up a complete SIEM stack in a containerized environment.
-This stack integrates components from the **Wazuh platform** and the **Elastic Stack**, providing centralized log collection, enrichment, alerting, storage, and visualization.
+The detection and monitoring system is deployed using the Wazuh All-in-One Docker installer, which sets up a complete SIEM stack in a containerized environment.
+This stack integrates components from the Wazuh platform and the Elastic Stack, providing centralized log collection, enrichment, alerting, storage, and visualization.

 - **Wazuh Manager** – Collects log data from agents, applies decoders and rules, and generates alerts.
 - **Elasticsearch** – Stores structured log and alert data for search, correlation, and visualization.